Shresth-Deorari/October_Leetcode_Daily_Solutions_2024/README.md

 ## Problem List

-Below are the solutions to LeetCode problems solved in September 2024, organized by date:
+Below are the solutions to LeetCode problems solved in October 2024, organized by date:

 - **October 1, 2024**
   - [October_1](October_1.cpp)